contensis/contensis.github.io/docs-src/content-types/field-editors/editor-boolean.md

 # Boolean field editor
-The boolean field editor has only two possible values usually a true / false condition.
+The boolean field editor has only two possible values a true / false condition.
 The boolean field editor is represented as a toggle switch in the entry editor.
 But the values that are stored in the database are simply a 1/0.

 ## Settings